dragon7-fc/misc/algorithm/LeetCode/README.md

 * [[Medium] 797.
 All Paths From Source to Target](%5BMedium%5D%20797.%20All%20Paths%20From%20Source%20to%20Target.md)
 * [[Hard] 154.
 Find Minimum in Rotated Sorted Array II](%5BHard%5D%20154.%20Find%20Minimum%20in%20Rotated%20Sorted%20Array%20II.md)
 * [[Easy] [Solution] 258.
 Add Digits](%5BEasy%5D%20%5BSolution%5D%20258.%20Add%20Digits.md)
+* [[Medium] 106.
+Construct Binary Tree from Inorder and Postorder Traversal](%5BMedium%5D%20106.%20Construct%20Binary%20Tree%20from%20Inorder%20and%20Postorder%20Traversal.md)

 ## Array <a name="array"></a>
 ---